-ELIGIBILITY CRITERION F - KNOWLEDGE SHARING
+ELIGIBILITY CRITERION G - KNOWLEDGE SHARING

-- 3.16 The Applicant must agree that it will participate in any knowledge sharing events and activities related to the Round.
-The Applicant must agree to publicly share knowledge and information about, and resulting from, the Project described in its application. - 3.17 Applicants must agree to ARENA's Knowledge Sharing Plan for this Round, which can be found on the ARENA website at https://arena.gov.au.
-ARENA may negotiate additional bespoke requirements for individual projects, which will be agreed upon with the Applicant and set out in the Funding Agreement. - 3.18 ARENA will not request the Applicant to share commercially sensitive information, and the details of the knowledge sharing obligations will be agreed by the parties and set out in the Funding Agreement.
+- 3.18 The Applicant must agree that it will participate in any knowledge sharing events and activities related to the Funding Round.
+The Applicant must agree to publicly share knowledge and information about, and resulting from, the Project described in its Proposal. - 3.19 Applicants must agree to ARENA's Knowledge Sharing Plan for the Funding Round, which can be found on the ARENA website at arena.gov.au.
+ARENA may negotiate additional bespoke requirements for individual Projects, which will be agreed upon with the Applicant and set out in the Funding Agreement. - 3.20 ARENA will not request the Applicant to share commercially sensitive information, and the details of the knowledge sharing obligations will be agreed by the parties and set out in the Funding Agreement.

-ELIGIBILITY CRITERION G - COMPLIANCE WITH OTHER REQUIREMENTS
+ELIGIBILITY CRITERION H - COMPLIANCE WITH OTHER REQUIREMENTS

-- 3.19 The Applicant must comply with the following mandatory requirements: - a.
+- 3.21 The Applicant must comply with the following mandatory requirements: - a.
 Completeness: Applicants must provide a response against all Merit Criteria and submit all mandatory attachments. - b.
-Comprehensiveness: Applicant's responses to Merit Criteria must be sufficiently detailed to allow an assessment of merit to be made by an independent expert. - 3.20 The Applicant must accept all requirements outlined in Part 6 of these Guidelines.
+Comprehensiveness: Applicant's responses to Merit Criteria must be sufficiently detailed to allow an assessment of merit to be made by an independent expert. - 3.22 The Applicant must accept all requirements outlined in Part 6 of these Guidelines.